MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Add-Member.md

 ### -PassThru

 Returns an object representing the item with which you are working.
-By default, this cmdlet does not generate any output.
+By default, this cmdlet doesn't generate any output.

 For most objects, `Add-Member` adds the new members to the input object.
-However, when the input object is a string, `Add-Member` cannot add the member to the input object.
+However, when the input object is a string, `Add-Member` can't add the member to the input object.
 For these objects, use the **PassThru** parameter to create an output object.

 In Windows PowerShell 2.0, `Add-Member` added members only to the **PSObject** wrapper of objects, not to the object.
 Use the **PassThru** parameter to create an output object for any object that has a **PSObject** wrapper.

 ```yaml
 Type: System.Management.Automation.SwitchParameter